appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 {"@timestamp":"2021-05-01T22:50:57.961+02:00","@version":"1","message":"#riemann.codec.Event{:host \"my-host\", :service \"http_requests_duration_seconds\", :state \"critical\", :description nil, :metric 2.0, :tags nil, :time 1.61990225796E9, :ttl nil, :x-client \"riemann-c-client\"}","logger_name":"mirabelle.action","thread_name":"defaultEventExecutorGroup-2-2","level":"ERROR","level_value":40000}
 ```

-As you can see, the event is logged twice: one time by our `info` action, and the second time by `error` (you can see the `level` key in the log).
+The event is logged twice: one time by our `info` action, and the second time by `error` (you can see the `level` key in the log).
 In the second log, the `:state` was set to "critical".
 Our threshold works !

 More examples are available at the bottom on this page, and availables actions are listed in the [Actions and I/O reference](/action-io-ref/) section of the documentation.